B-Lamine/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 2-add_nodeint.c : add node at the beginning of the list.
 3-add_nodeint.c : add node at the end of the list.
 4-free_listint.c : free memory allocated to list.
+5-free_listint2.c : free memory allocated to list and sets head to NULL.